alsdudrla10/TIW-DSM/README.md

 ```
 This work is heavily built upon the code from
  - *Tero Karras, Miika Aittala, Timo Aila, and Samuli Laine.
 Elucidating the design space of diffusion-based generative models.
 Advances in Neural Information Processing Systems, 35:26565–26577,2022.*
- - *Dongjun Kim, Yeongmin Kim, Se Jung Kwon, Wanmo Kang, and Il-Chul Moon.
+ - *Dongjun Kim*, Yeongmin Kim*, Se Jung Kwon, Wanmo Kang, and Il-Chul Moon.
 Refining generative process with discriminator guidance in score-based diffusion models.
 In Proceedings of the 40th International Conference on Machine Learning, volume 202 of Proceedings of Machine Learning Research, pp. 16567–16598.
 PMLR, 23–29 Jul 2023*